lankydan/spring-webflux-and-corda/spring-webflux-and-corda.md

     compile group: 'org.springframework.boot', name: 'spring-boot-starter-webflux', version: "$spring_boot_version"

- // added since rxjava 1.xx does not implement publisher so cant be used by Spring WebFlux
-    compile group: 'io.reactivex', name: 'rxjava-reactive-streams', version: '1.2.1'
+    // added since rxjava 1.xx does not implement publisher so cant be used by Spring WebFlux compile group: 'io.reactivex', name: 'rxjava-reactive-streams', version: '1.2.1'

     cordapp project(":cordapp-contracts-states")
     cordapp project(":cordapp")
 }
 // tasks to run web servers

-tasks.withType(org.jetbrains.kotlin.gradle.tasks.KotlinCompile).all {
-    kotlinOptions {
-        languageVersion = "1.1"
-        apiVersion = "1.1"
-        jvmTarget = "1.8"
-        javaParameters = true // Useful for reflection.
-    }
-}
 ```
 I'm not an expert in Gradle, so there are probably some things in this snippet that could be done better, but it does what it needs to.